Types of Warblers

 Along with the Yellow-rumped warblers, they begin migrating during early spring.

-The black cap atop the Wilson's Warbler (Cardellina pusilla), another Western species, makes it a fairly easy to identify species.
+The bright orange throat feathers of the Blackburnian Warbler during breeding season also makes it a fairly easy to identify species.